ashdephoenix123/video-streaming-backend/README.md

 NODE_ENV
 ```

-Tech Used -
+## Tech Used -
-Node JS with Express
+- Node JS with Express
-Cloudinary for Image and Video processing.
+- Cloudinary for Image and Video processing.
-MongoDB
+- MongoDB

-More Info - For Personal Use:
+**More Info - For Personal Use**
 - Deployed on Render via primary Gmail.
 - Cloudinary account with primary Github.